-To deliver our latest programme we are working with three of the most established further education colleges in the region: Gateshead College, New College Durham, and Derwentside College.
+To deliver our latest programme we are working with two of the most established further education colleges in the region: Gateshead College and East Durham College.

 An apprenticeship is more than just a job.
 It’s an opportunity

-Our latest intake of apprentices illustrates the diverse range of reasons why an apprenticeship is a great next step.
-From those who are just starting out in work, to those who have been trying to get back in to work after a break, and even those who wanted to re-train and pursue a new career, the programme offers something for everyone.
+From those who are just starting out in work, to those who have been trying to get back in to work after a break and even those who wanted to re-train and pursue a new career, the programme offers something for everyone.

 The starting salary varies depending on age, and we have made the decision to pay well above the apprentice minimum wage to ensure success candidates won’t be negatively impacted financially by becoming an apprentice.